-- The College strictly forbids the possession or use of fireworks, or any other incendiary agent anywhere on campus.

-· Halogen Lamps:

-Halogen lamps are not permitted in the residence halls as they create serious fire hazards.
-The halogen bulb becomes extremely hot and can ignite fabric up to five feet away.
+- Candles and Incense (open flame devices): - The College prohibits open flames of any kind in the residence hall rooms (specifically candles, incense and oil lamps). - o Candles may be used on wax warmers, but the wick MUST be removed. - Fireworks: - The College strictly forbids the possession or use of fireworks, or any other incendiary agent anywhere on campus. - Halogen Lamps: - Halogen lamps are not permitted in the residence halls as they create serious fire hazards.
+The halogen bulb becomes extremely hot and can ignite fabric up to five feet away. - Heating Devices: - The College does not allow heating devices, including space heaters, kerosene or oil lamps, and alcohol burners. - Holiday Decorations: - Live Christmas trees are not allowed as they dry out and can catch fire easily.

-Heating Devices:

-The College does not allow heating devices, including space heaters, kerosene or oil lamps, and alcohol burners.

-· Holiday Decorations:

-Live Christmas trees are not allowed as they dry out and can catch fire easily.
 When using artificial trees, residents should not allow lighting wires to make contact with any metallic part of the tree.
 Holiday Lights should not be strung through suspended ceiling tiles or near fire suppression sprinkler heads, and should not come into contact with any wrapping paper, metallic foil, etc. Decorative lights must be turned off and unplugged when no one is in the room.

-Household Items and Appliances:

-- Toasters, hot plates, air fryer, waffle makers, George Foreman grills, panini presses, electric blankets, electric frying pans, immersion grills, any appliances with an open hot surface, or any other item deemed to fall into this category. - These items are permitted in Apartments and Villages only, provided these items are stored and used in the kitchen area. - Hair dryers, blenders, refrigerators which are 4.0 cubic feet or less, microwaves (between 700-800 watts) are allowed in Residence Hall rooms.
+- Household Items and Appliances: - Toasters, hot plates, air fryer, waffle makers, George Foreman grills, panini presses, electric blankets, electric frying pans, immersion grills, any appliances with an open hot surface, or any other item deemed to fall into this category. - These items are permitted in Apartments and Villages only, provided these items are stored and used in the kitchen area. - Hair dryers, blenders, refrigerators which are 4.0 cubic feet or less, microwaves (between 700-800 watts) are allowed in Residence Hall rooms. - Internet Items: - Routers and wireless printers are not permitted in residence halls.
+Wireless internet and ether connections are already provided in all residence halls. - Extension cords that plug into the wall with only two prongs without a ground prong are not permitted in the residence halls.

-Internet Items:

-- Routers and wireless printers are not permitted in residence halls.
-Wireless internet and ether connections are already provided in all residence halls. - Extension cords that plug into the wall with only two prongs without a ground prong - are not permitted in the residence halls.

 All confiscated items will be held by Residence Life until arrangements are made to return the item to the student, at which time it must be permanently removed from campus, such as a college break or holiday.
-If confiscated items are not picked up by the end of the semester, they will be disposed.
+If confiscated items are not picked up by the end of the semester, they will be disposed of.